 Located right off the 199 Redwood Highway, we welcome you to our forest sanctuary.
 These tiny A-Frame cabins are our newest addition to the land.
 The river is just a few min walk down to our own private beach and swimming.
 The camp is also just a 3 minute walk to the lands prestine swimming hole.
 These A-Frame Cabins are super cozy at 1000sf with an additional deck that is great for yoga or napping.
 The cabins include two twin size mattresses and linen bedding.
 This camp is a 1 minute walk to the main house, private commercial kitchen, cute compost toilet, shower house and sauna.

 These cabins are ideal for two people.
+The beds can be pushed together easily if desired.
 The front part of the cabin can be closed off or opened up to the elements.
 Since one side of the cabin is clear you can see in a bit but can also drape something over for more privacy.
 The reason for the clear side to is allow for the feeling of sleeping right outside amongst nature.

 Cedar Bloom has available power and cell phone service.
 Cell phone service works great if you have AT&T or Verizon.
 Internet is limited but is available.We have several giant meadows with thousands of trees surrounding.
 We are right on the Illinois River with a mile of river frontage and 3 incredible swim spots.
 It's a great place to come and recharge and renew.

 We are surrounded by beautiful scenery in all directions!
 We are close to the Redwoods, The Oregon Caves and so much more.
 We are close to major cities such as Grants Pass, Medford, Crescent City and Ashland.